bpucker/FlavonoidFriday/README.md

 ### (20) Mutual exclusion of anthocyanins and betalains in _Hylocereus_ ###

-> **_<a href="https://twitter.com/boas_pucker/status/1415921640060297219">TWEET</a>:_** Anthocyanins are replaced by betalains in some Caryophyllales.
+> **Post:** Anthocyanins are replaced by betalains in some Caryophyllales.
 There is a mutual exclusion of both pigments.
 A species is only anthocyanin-pigmented OR betalain-pigmented #FlavonoidFriday https://rdcu.be/cn0UW

 <a href="https://twitter.com/boas_pucker/status/1415921640060297219">
 <img alt="Mutual exclusion of anthocyanins and betalains in _Hylocereus_ (Tweet #20)" src="https://pbs.twimg.com/media/E50laJ-XsAMoet0?format=jpg&name=medium" width="40%" height="40%">